 Drainage inlets, grates and utility covers are potential problems for bicyclists.
 When a new roadway is designed, all such grates and covers should be kept out of the bicyclists' expected path.
 For RRR projects refer to Chapter 25.4.19.2 of this volume.
-Refer to Figure 3-11, Curb Inlet and Gutter Inlet Application Guidelines, and Figure 3-12, Ditch Bottom and Median Inlet Application Guidelines, of the Drainage Handbook: Storm Drains; and Design Standards for further information in selecting appropriate grates and inlet tops.
+Refer to Figure 3-11, Curb Inlet and Gutter Inlet Application Guidelines, and Figure 3-12, Ditch Bottom and Median Inlet Application Guidelines, of the Storm Drain Handbook, and Design Standards for further information in selecting appropriate grates and inlet tops.

-See Chapter 2 of this volume for horizontal clearances for light poles.
+See Chapter 2 of this volume for lateral offsets for light poles.